People with infertility matter.

 Preserve Your Fertility With Egg Freezing

 - At Fertility Answers, we know that there are many reasons why women may want to postpone pregnancy.
 Some women may be focusing on their education or career, while others are still trying to find the perfect partner.
 Egg freezing is an excellent way to preserve future fertility.
 Egg freezing is also a vital resource for women with cancer who are of child-bearing age.
 The ability to freeze your eggs before cancer treatment can help ensure a family in the future.
-During the month of April 2021, Elective Egg Freezing is $6,000, excluding medications (a $2,200 savings).
+Between now and the end of April 2023, take advantage of 10% off an Elective Egg Freezing Cycle, including AMH testing.*

 It is up to all of us to transform how others view infertility.
 One that will help educate and provide resolution to the millions of Americans impacted.
 Be part of a movement that wants to remove barriers that stand in the way of building families during National Infertility Awareness Week®.
 For more information about National Infertility Awareness Week® and how you can become a part of the movement, please visit https://infertilityawareness.org.